Keynooshh/Personal-Blog/README.md

 ----------
 ##  **Contributions**

-Suggestions and improvements are welcome — feel free to open an issue or PR.
+Suggestions and improvements are welcome — feel free to open an issue or Pull request.